 Kira Janina Schmidt read history and geography at LMU Munich.
-During her studies, she was a student assistant at the Department for Contemporary History from 2014 to 2016, working on the project “Die Münchner Stadtverwaltung im Nationalsozialismus.”
-After an internship at the German Historical Institute (GHIL) in London in 2016, she completed her studies in March 2018 with a master’s degree in history.
+During her studies, she was a student assistant at the Department for Contemporary History from 2014 to 2016, working on the project “Die Münchner Stadtverwaltung im Nationalsozialismus”.
+After an internship at the German Historical Institute in London (GHIL) in 2016, supported by the DAAD (German Academic Exchange), she completed her studies in March 2018 with a master’s degree in history.
 Her thesis was on Dr. Magda Staudinger, a key figure in the creation of UNESCO's “Man and the Biosphere Programme” (MAB).

-In June 2018, she started her dissertation project on “Network Building and Negotiation Processes in European Alpine Transit Policy.”
-It is part of the DFG project, “Issues with Europe - A Network Analysis of the German-Speaking Alpine Conservation Movement (1975-2005).”
+In June 2018, she started her dissertation project, “Network Building and Negotiation Processes in European Alpine Transit Policy”.
+It is part of the DFG-DACH project, “Issues with Europe - A Network Analysis of the German-Speaking Alpine Conservation Movement (1975-2005)”.